reshma78611/Simple-Linear-Regression-using-R/README.md

            R - Language

-## **The Codes regarding this Linear model with three different business problems *salary hike prediction* ,*delivary time prediction*, *AT prediction* with their datasets are present in this Repository**
+## **The Codes regarding this Linear Regression model with three different business problems *salary hike prediction* ,*delivary time prediction*, *AT prediction* with their datasets are present in this Repository**